-It will, however, be glad to ban or curtail smoking on buses and trains, in food courts, and in private workplaces across the state.
-It will be glad to mandate warning labels on cigars.
-It will be glad to make even more Draconian the penalties for selling tobacco to teenagers.
-It will be glad to compel cigarette manufacturers to disclose the ingredients that go into their product, regardless of the threat to trade secrets.
-And it will be glad to approve no-smoking policies in the two office towers that house much of the state's bureaucracy.
+It will, however, ban or curtail smoking on buses and trains, in food courts, and in private workplaces across the state.
+It will mandate warning labels on cigars.
+It will be make even more Draconian the penalties for selling tobacco to teenagers.
+It will compel cigarette manufacturers to disclose the ingredients that go into their product, regardless of the threat to trade secrets.
+And it will approve no-smoking policies in the two office towers that house much of the state's bureaucracy.
 (All these measures have either been enacted or are in the legislative pipeline.)

 For Bay State smokers, the writing is on the wall.
 Soon they'll need to get elected to office just to have a place to light up.

 Well, the hypocrisy of politicians is an old story.
 The fanaticism of antismoking zealots is a newer one.
 Maybe the lawmakers figure that if they want the tobacco prohibitionists to let them keep smoking inside the State House, they have to help them abuse every smoker outside the State House.

 But it isn't only smokers who are being abused.

 Consider the restaurant smoking bans that the tobacco jihadists have successfully campaigned for in hundreds of towns nationwide.
 These are great for diners who don't like tobacco smoke, frustrating for those who do, and outrageously unfair to restaurant owners, who are forced to pay the price.